ubergesundheit/build-oci-action/README.md

 ## Inputs

-See `action,yml` for up to date documentation.
+See `action.yml` for up to date documentation.

 ```yaml
 inputs: